AdaCore/spark2014/docs/guidance/main.rst

    message that confirms that the check is proved or the same message as before.
 In the latter case, you will need to interact with GNATprove to investigate why the check is still not proved, which is our next point below.

 #.
 It may sometimes be difficult to distinguish cases where some information is
    missing for the provers to prove the property from cases where the provers are incapable of proving the property even with the necessary information.
 The are multiple actions you can take that may help distinguishing those cases, as documented in a specific section of the SPARK User's Guide on that topic (see subsections on 'Investigating Unprovable Properties' and 'Investigating Prover Shortcomings'): http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_investigate_unproved_checks.html.
-   Usually, the most useful action to narrow down the issue to its core is to insert assertions in the code that test whether the property (or part of it) can be proved at some specific point in the program.
+   Usually, the most useful action to narrow down the issue is to insert assertions in the code that test whether the property (or part of it) can be proved at some specific point in the program.
 For example, if a postcondition states a property ``(P or Q)`` and the implementation contains many branches and paths, try adding assertions that ``P`` holds or ``Q`` holds where they're expected to hold.
-This may point to a specific path in the program and/or a specific part of the property which cause the issue.
+This may point to a specific path in the program and/or a specific part of the property which causes the issue.
 This may also help provers to manage to prove both the assertion and the property.
 In such a case, it's good practice to retain in the code only those essential assertions that help getting automatic proof and to remove other intermediate assertions that you inserted during the interaction.

+   .. index:: pragma Annotate

 #.
 If the check turns out to be unprovable due to limitations in the proving
    technology, you have to justify its presence by inserting a ``pragma Annotate`` after the line where the check message is reported so future runs of GNATprove will not report it again.
-See SPARK User's Guide at http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_investigate_unproved_checks.html.
+See the SPARK User's Guide section http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_investigate_unproved_checks.html.

 .. _Example: